Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

 Yeah.
-The– you had the philosophy.
-You know, a lot of people find meaning, you know, deep meaning in living their lives, in choosing to live their lives that way.
-Right.
+You had the philosophy, a lot of people find meaning, deep meaning in living their lives, in choosing to live their lives that way.
 That's an option.
-What I'm concerned about, I think what we're both concerned about for you is it's not clear as of now, how much that's really a choice versus something that happens, you know, in an automatic, obligatory way.
-You know, like for instance, you know, you saw a social media post of mine, you didn't like it, it felt critical.
-It makes you concerned about, you know, well, maybe you're not in the right hands after all.
-Maybe I could be…
+What I'm concerned about, I think what we're both concerned about for you, is it's not clear, as of now, how much that's really a choice versus something that happens in an automatic, obligatory way.
+Like for instance, you saw a social media post of mine, you didn't like it, it felt critical.
+It makes you concerned about well, maybe you're not in the right hands after all.
+Maybe I could be–

 Puder: